waggle-sensor/summer2022/snead/daily_log.md

   - He's talking with Argonne tech about giving us access to the internet
 - Getting my Telit modem from the lab to start testing that ^^

+#### To Do

+- previous unresolved to dos
+- ask Raj about AT&T config settings

 ### Monday 7/25

 - Met with Joaquin to check in about progress